JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ```
 #### Result code

-Returns -1 if no surrogates are found or the zero-based position of the first broken surrogates.
+Returns the 0-based index (relative to memAddr) of the first broken surrogate found, or -1 if none is found.
+If the optional parameter *searchBrokenOnly* is set to false, then it returns the 0-based indez of the first surroghate found, broken or not.

 ---